-When Thomas died in August 1845, son Woolstan continued the grocery business while his younger brother Robert sold meat to go with the ‘veg.’
-He later moved into South Street to set up his own butcher’s shop there.
+When Thomas died in August 1845, his son Woolstan continued the grocery business while his younger brother Robert sold meat there, to go with the ‘veg.’
+However Robert later moved into South Street to set up his own butcher’s shop there.
+Adeline refers to Woolstan as an “acorn dealer and seedsman”

 In 1851 Woolstan made a visit to the Great Exhibition in London with friend Ezekiel Bailey, both in their twenties.